2019-2020 LHS SCIENCE TEAMS

 Team members are expected to attend practices and to prepare ahead of time for the upcoming practice sessions.
 Preparation may include reviewing Power Point presentations, reading articles and creating questions for review during the practice sessions.

-The Environthon team coach is Chemistry/Earth Science teacher, Steven Wilkins.
+The Environthon team coach is Chemistry/Earth Science teacher, Dr. Steven Wilkins.